-Google has mentioned that you can submit re-consideration once you remove those links.
-If your site severely affected by unnatural links, consider getting an SEO Agency to perform backlink removal.
+Google has mentioned that you can submit a re-consideration once you remove those links.
+If your site is severely affected by unnatural links, consider getting an SEO Agency to perform backlink removal.

 Unnatural External Link Building

 Previously, huge link farms were penalized for selling links.
-According to Google’s Webmaster Guidelines, link selling and purchasing is prohibited.
-With the latest algorithm updates, Google has significantly reduced in penalizing sites selling links.
+According to Google’s Webmaster Guidelines, link selling and purchasing are prohibited.
+With the latest algorithm updates, Google has significantly reduced penalizing sites selling links.

 If your site has been hacked, Google will identify it and penalize your website.
 This Google penalty is often applied to hacked websites with malicious content.
 The site owner is not responsible for getting hacked but Google holds them accountable for neglecting their duty towards the visitor’s security.